Litigation and eligibility: Germany

-As the German courts will accept a patent granted by the European Patent Office (EPO) as it stands, the patent’s validity will become an issue only in cases of obvious invalidity based on new facts.
-The technological field as such is no reason to reconsider the validity of a granted patent.
+As the German infringement courts will accept a patent granted by the European Patent Office (EPO) as it stands, the patent’s validity will become an issue only in cases of obvious invalidity based on new facts.
+The technological field, as such, is no reason to reconsider the validity of a granted patent.

 In 2015 the European Court of Justice (ECJ) ruled on the enforceability of an injunction claim based on the infringement of standard-essential patents which grant market dominance.
-This decision (Huawei v ZTE, C-170/13) confirmed to a large extent the German Orange Book decision.
+The Huawei v ZTE decision (C-170/13) confirmed to a large extent the German Orange Book decision.
 The main conditions are the obligation for the patent owner to offer a reasonable licence and the obligation for the licensee to make a reasonable counter-offer.
 In practice, this has proved to be a problem for enforcement in cases where the market-dominant standard-essential patent owner cannot make existing licences transparent.

 Q: To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?

 Due to the high number of cases at all levels, unrivalled rich precedents in the field of patent law are available in Germany.
 The Federal Court of Justice alone hands down more than 50 patent decisions every year.
 This builds a strong background for each individual case and enables accurate predictions.
 In general, previous decisions have no binding effect in Germany.

 To what extent are courts willing to consider the way in which the same or similar cases have been dealt with in other jurisdictions?
 Are decisions from some jurisdictions more persuasive than those from others?